GhumanNavneet/MCW-Securing-PaaS/Hands-on lab/Before the HOL.md

 3.  **To ensure you can begin the course delivery on-time, you must take the following step at least 5-hours prior to the course start time:**

-    -   **Run the Azure resource template -- The Application Service Environment can take more than 90-minutes to create.**
+    -   **Run the Azure resource template -- The Application Service Environment can take more than 90-minutes to create**

 ## Before the hands-on lab